-E17 Auditor Evaluation of Lighting Light levels as measured by the auditor must provide an average minimum illumination of 10 lux (1 foot-candle) throughout the hen house. • Auditor note: the light levels must be checked at the level of the hens at a minimum of 5 random locations throughout the house and the results averaged.
+E17 Auditor Evaluation of Lighting Light levels as measured by the auditor must provide an average minimum illumination of 10 lux (1 foot-candle) throughout the hen house.
+Auditor note: the light levels must be checked at the level of the hens at a minimum of 5 random locations throughout the house and the results averaged.
 Locations that are in the shade of equipment should not be included in the sampling.
 O Yes O No O N/A /25 E18 Patches of high-intensity artificial or natural light must be avoided in a house.
 Artificial lights must be located throughout the house to cast light evenly.
 O Yes O No O N/A /3 E19 Adequate lighting, whether fixed or portable, indoors or outdoors, must be available to enable the hens to be thoroughly inspected at any time.
-O Yes O No O N/A /3 repeare - Space Allowance in Indoor Housing For the purposes of calculating allowable hen density rates, usable floor area shall include the main floor and litter area, plus any elevated floor areas/ tiers with at least 17.7 inches (45 cm) of clear headroom underneath, but shall exclude nest areas and any outside area, if applicable.
-E20 (select only as applicable) In a house with an all-litter floor, a minimum space allowance of 1.5 square feet per hen must be allocated to allow performance of normal behavior and the natural clustering of hens.
+O Yes O No O N/A /3 repeate ะน นเงเนเ Dance.
+For the include least 1 Allowance in Indoor Housing purposes of calculating allowable hen density rates, usable floor area shall the main floor and litter area, plus any elevated floor areas/ tiers with at 7.7 inches (45 cm) of clear headroom underneath, but shall exclude nest and any outside area, if applicable.
+E20 (se lect only as applicable) In a house with an all-litter floor, a minimum space allowance of 1.5 square feet per hen must be allocated to allow performance of normal behavior and the natural clustering of hens.
 In a partially-slatted house with a perching/roosting area over a droppings pit/belt, and for multi-tier systems, a minimum space allowance of 1.0 square foot per hen to allow performance of normal behavior.
 Given that these systems provide usable vertical space for the hens to access, the hens in these systems have more space to move around than those in all-litter floor systems.
-Auditor note: Calculated square feet of usable area per hen (e.g. "1.23 sf per hen") O Yes O No O N/A /50
+Auditor note : 000000000000000000000000000000000000000 Yes No N/A /50

 Space Allowance & Density Rates All hens must have sufficient freedom of movement to be able to stand normally, turn around, and stretch their wings without difficulty.
-They must have sufficient space to be able to perch or sit quietly without repeated disturbance
+They must have sufficient space to be able to perch or sit quietly without reneated disturbance